Frequently Asked Questions | The Value of the CGMS Credentials | Eligibility

 What is required to maintain your CGMS credential?

-To maintain your CGMS credential, you must obtain a minimum of 60 hours of continuing education credits within a three (3) year period between the date you pass the exam and the time of your renewal).
+To maintain your CGMS credential, you must obtain a minimum of 60 Continuing Professional Education (CPE) credits within a three (3) year period between the date you pass the exam and the time of your renewal).
+The 60 CPEs used for the CGMS renewal must be CPE credits (and not another unit of continuing learning-CEU, CLE, etc.) that deal with subjects related to grants, grants management, financial management, audit control and the grant-making process.
+CPEs on general topics unrelated to grants management are not accepted.